-During the six month period ended June 30, 2018, the Company incurred \$1,811,493 in exploration and evaluation expenditures on the Martiniere Property, \$31,194 in exploration and evaluation expenditures on the Grasset Property and \$43,647 in exploration and evaluation expenditures on the Detour East Property.
-In addition, the Company incurred \$43,235 in exploration and evaluation expenditures on the Fenelon Property and received a total of \$28,640 in cost recoveries, due to the rental of the Fenelon camp to Wallbridge Mining Ltd. The Company incurred \$75,708 in exploration and evaluation expenditures on the N2 Property and a total of \$486,450 was incurred in exploration and evaluation expenditures on the Company's Other Properties during the period ended June 30, 2018, of which \$432,602 was related to an extensive geophysical survey on the Hwy 810 property.
+During the nine months ended September 30, 2019, the Company incurred \$130,036 in exploration and evaluation expenditures on the Martiniere Property, \$79,014 in exploration and evaluation expenditures on the Grasset Property and \$36,977 in exploration and evaluation expenditures on the Detour East Property.
+In addition, the Company incurred \$1,531,688 in exploration and evaluation expenditures on the Fenelon Property and received a total of \$64,500 in cost recoveries from the rental of the Fenelon camp to Wallbridge Mining Company Limited ("Wallbridge").
+The Company incurred \$9,874 in exploration and evaluation expenditures on the N2 Property.
+A total of \$239,435 was incurred in exploration and evaluation expenditures on the Company's Other Properties.

-Figure 1: Map of Balmoral's Quebec Properties including the Detour Gold Trend Project
+Figure 1: Map of Balmoral's Ontario and Quebec Properties including the Detour Gold Trend Project